Tunnels to Tideswell Church

 light on the many questions I had to ask him regarding tunnels under the church.

 We sat down and I began to ask the vicar about the rumoured tunnel from the back of the church to Church St. Sadly the vicar said that he did not have any information about tunnels.
 Like everyone else, he had heard rumours but did not put any stock in

 them, as he had never found any evidence of the tunnel or documents

-It leads to a narrow staircase up to small office.
-I went in this office as a school pupil at bishop Pursglove School.
-The room was full of documents and books that, however was about some 30 years ago.
+It leads to a narrow staircase up to a small office.
+I went into this office as a school pupil at Bishop Pursglove School.
+The room was full of documents and books that, however, was about some 30 years ago.

 I don’t know how much things have changed but the vicar told me that the little secret office, that seemed so mysterious in the fog of my memory, had been recently cleared out and there was nothing in there.
 It was now used as a storeroom he assured me.